FitDesk 2.0 Stationary Bike Desk Review

 If You Still Really Want a Desk Bike

-We totally recognize that thousands of mini elliptical trainers and under desk cycles are sold each month, largely to cycling enthusiasts who want to keep working those quads while they're on the job.
-From an office fitness standpoint, there are some drawbacks to keep in mind, but one thing's for sure: The design of the product and the ergonomic setup of your workstation are paramount to success.
-If you haven't yet, check out our round-ups of Bike Desk Reviews, as well as the related Desk Cycle Reviews, before choosing the best product for your particular needs.
+We totally recognize that thousands of mini elliptical trainers and under desk cycles are sold each month, largely to cycling enthusiasts who want to keep working those quads while they’re on the job.
+From an office fitness standpoint, there are some drawbacks to keep in mind, but one thing’s for sure: The design of the product and the ergonomic setup of your workstation are paramount to success.
+If you haven’t yet, check out our round-ups of Bike Desk Reviews, as well as the related Desk Cycle Reviews, before choosing the best product for your particular needs.
+While it still suffers from the same inherent flaws of all bike desks, the Flexispot Deskcise Pro is a solid all-in-one option.

 For kicks, our review staff created what we imagine is the world’s first sit-stand-walk-pedal workstation.
 Check out the blog article on our Quad-Modal Office Fitness DreamStation.
 We integrated a Cubii with an iMovR Everest Dual-Tray desk, an iMovR ThermoTread GT office treadmill, a Tempo TreadTop Office Chair, and an EcoLast TreadTop Anti-Fatigue Mat to optimize movement during the workday.